mebyn/auto-driving-car-simulation/README.md

 2. JDK 21

 ## Assumptions
-1. No limit constraint was specified for the field size, thus max limit of Int data type is used.
+1. No limit constraint was specified for the field size, thus max limit of Long data type is used.
-2. No error handling was specified.
+2. No error handling was specified for negative field size.
 Console will continuously parse for input if invalid value is provided.
+3. Car name is made mandatory